-• Parents/Guardians are responsible for the safety of their children from the time they leave home in the morning until the time they board the school bus and, at the end of the school day, from the time the school bus drops the student off at their bus stop.
-For those students in a non-service area, getting to and from the school safely is a parental responsibility.

-- Parents/Guardians should check the bus routes prior to the start of the school year to review the accurate bus information.
+- Parents/Guardians are responsible for the safety of their children from the time they leave home in the morning until the time they board the school bus and, at the end of the school day, from the time the school bus drops the student off at their bus stop.
+For those students in a non-service area, getting to and from the school safely is a parental responsibility. - Parents/Guardians should check the bus routes prior to the start of the school year to review the accurate bus information.
 Bus stop information can be found on the HCPS website.
 Bus routes and stops are subject to change. - Parents/Guardians are never to board the school bus unless authorized by the bus driver to do so and are never to create any disruption to the transportation system.
-Parents/Guardians who interfere with the official duties of the bus driver may be subject to suspension of bus service and/or criminal charges. - Parents/Guardians should be aware that students are required to arrive to the bus stop at least five (5) minutes prior to the scheduled arrival time. - Parents/Guardians should be aware that students are required to utilize the designated bus stop assigned by the Transportation Department.
-Requests may be made for the use of another bus stop to the principal for emergency situations and approval must be provided to the bus driver in writing. - Parents/Guardians should be aware that large items or personal belongings that interfere with other students' seating are not permitted on the school bus. - Parents/Guardians shall be responsible for any damage or destruction of the school bus.
-Any destruction to the school bus may result in withdrawal of transportation services until the cost of the damage is settled. - Only during a mid-day bus run is adult supervision is required for PreK students at the bus stop until the child is picked up, and at the time a child is dropped off. - Adult supervision may also be required for before and after school programs.
+Parents/Guardians who interfere with the official duties of the bus driver may be subject to suspension of bus service and/or criminal charges. - · Parents/Guardians should be aware that students are required to arrive to the bus stop at least five (5) minutes prior to the scheduled arrival time. - Parents/Guardians should be aware that students are required to utilize the designated bus stop assigned by the Transportation Department.
+Requests may be made for the use of another bus stop to the principal for emergency situations and approval must be provided to the bus driver in writing. - · Parents/Guardians should be aware that large items or personal belongings that interfere with other students' seating are not permitted on the school bus. - Parents/Guardians shall be responsible for any damage or

+- destruction of the school bus.
+Any destruction to the school bus may result in withdrawal of transportation services until the cost of the damage is settled. - · Only during a mid-day bus run is adult supervision is required for PreK students at the bus stop until the child is picked up, and at the time a child is dropped off. - Adult supervision may also be required for before and after school programs. - · Parent/Guardians of students who are found to have damaged the bus or equipment beyond normal wear and tear will be held financially responsible.
+Transportation service may be suspended until the invoice for any damage is received.
+Invoices that remain unpaid may be subject to debt collection service.